Gulf Keystone recommends voting against M&G nominees

-LONDON, July 13 (Reuters) - Oil exploration firm Gulf Keystone said its board would recommend that shareholders vote against four proposed directors backed by M&G Recovery Fund, an activist shareholder which has criticised governance and “excessive” executive pay at the firm.
+LONDON (Reuters) - Oil exploration firm Gulf Keystone (GKP.L) said its board would recommend that shareholders vote against four proposed directors backed by M&G Recovery Fund, an activist shareholder which has criticized governance and “excessive” executive pay at the firm.

 Gulf Keystone said on Saturday senior board members had met M&G representatives on Friday and interviewed three out of the four nominees during the week, and had concluded that the candidates did not have the right experience.